-If you move above the predefined values for welding time and welding power, the colour of the cursor and the parameter value changes from blue to red from a certain setting.
+If you move above the predefined values for welding time and welding power, the colour of the cursor and the parameter value displayed changes from white to red from a certain setting.
 In these ranges, there is a risk of damaging the material being welded, i.e. we expressly advise you against working in these extreme conditions.